Evaluated product acquisition

 Evaluated product selection

-A Common Criteria evaluation is traditionally conducted at a specified EAL; however, evaluations against a protection profile exist outside of this scale.
-Notably, while products evaluated against a protection profile will fulfil the Common Criteria EAL requirements, the EAL number will not be published.
+A Common Criteria evaluation is traditionally conducted at a specified EAL; however, evaluations against a PP exist outside of this scale.
+Notably, while products evaluated against a PP will fulfil the Common Criteria EAL requirements, the EAL number will not be published.

-If procuring an evaluated product, a product that has completed a protection profile evaluation is selected in preference to one that has completed an EAL-based evaluation.
+If procuring an evaluated product, a product that has completed a PP-based evaluation is selected in preference to one that has completed an EAL-based evaluation.

 Delivery of evaluated products